|

 chemical warfare attacks.

-of the AGM uses modified tracked chassis of the US
+of the AGM used a modified tracked chassis of a surplus US

 tons.
-It is powered by the Cummins VTA-903T diesel engine,
+It was powered by the Cummins VTA-903T diesel engine,

 developing 550 horsepower.
-Vehicle is fitted with auxiliary
+Vehicle was fitted with auxiliary

-power unit, which powers all necessary systems when the main engine
+power unit, which powered all necessary systems when the main engine

 The AGM module weights 12.5 tons and

-alternatively can be mounted on 6x6 or 8x8 trucks, tracked vehicles
+can be mounted on 6x6 or 8x8 trucks, tracked vehicles or main battle

-or main battle tanks.
-The intention id to integrate the AGM into
+tanks.
+The intention was to integrate the AGM into

 available chassis for the customer country to provide modern and